ipoerner/largo/README.md

     Main executable that wraps the commands described below.

-  * largo-create
+  * largo-build

-    Creates a new Largo base image to use for your own project images.
+    Creates the Largo base images to use as a base for your project images, or builds the project images.
+In the latter case, the command must be invoked from within your project path.

-  * largo-load

-    To build a new Docker image for a given project.
-Invoke this from within your project path.

-  * largo-drop
+  * largo-run

     Spawns a new Docker container for a given project, mounts the project source tree to the your home directory within the Docker container and brings you